halkyonio/primaza-poc/README.md

   kubectl delete -f $(pwd)/scripts/data/atomic-fruits.yml kubectl apply -f $(pwd)/scripts/data//atomic-fruits.yml
   ```
-- Populate within the secret store engine the `healthy` key at the path `primaza/fruits`
+- This step is optional and is needed when you use `mvn quarkus:dev`.
+It will populate within the secret store engine the `healthy` key at the path `primaza/fruits`
   ```bash
   export VAULT_ADDR=http://localhost:<VAULT_PORT> // If you run vault locally, then got it using its quarkus dev service vault kv put -mount=secret primaza/fruits healthy=healthy